loco/wp-loco/readme.txt

 1. Unzip all files to the `/wp-content/plugins/loco-translate` directory
 2. Log into Wordpress admin and activate the 'Loco Translate' plugin through the 'Plugins' menu
-3. Go to *Tools > Manage Translations* in the left-hand menu to start translating
+3. Go to *Loco Translate > Manage Translations* in the left-hand menu to start translating

 If you want to create new translations for a theme or plugin, follow these steps:

 1. Create a `languages` directory in your plugin or theme's root directory
 2. Make the new directory writable by the web server
-3. Find the theme or plugin in the list at *Tools > Manage Translations*
+3. Find the theme or plugin in the list at *Loco Translate > Manage Translations*
 4. Click `+ New language` and follow the on-screen prompts.

 A quick guide on using the plugin is [available here](https://localise.biz/help/wordpress/translate-plugin), but make sure you're familiar with the conventions of [Translating Wordpress](http://codex.wordpress.org/Translating_WordPress) before you start.

-Please note that this plugin doesn’t support Windows servers.
+Please note that this plugin doesn’t support Windows servers and the editor doesn't fully support MSIE<=8.

 == Frequently Asked Questions ==